Skip to Main Content

 Example:

 Hafdahl, Meg and Kelly Florence.
 The Science of Monsters: The Truth About Zombies, Witches, Werewolves, Vampires, and Other Legendary Creatures.
-New York: Skyhorse, 2019.
+Skyhorse, 2019.

 Book with a Corporate Author